ieee8023/sparse-coding/README.md

 # Comparison of sparse coding algorithms

-Authors: Joseph Paul Cohen, Shawn Tan, and Giancarlo Kerg.
+Authors: Joseph Paul Cohen, Shawn Tan, Giancarlo Kerg, and Yoshua Bengio.

 (Much of the code comes from other sources)

 Here there are implementations of the following methods: